sustainablelab/packaging_tutorial/Questions.md

 - open `bash`
 - `cd` into the project folder
-- the folder must already have a `setup.py` file and a `.gitignore` file
+- the folder must already have a `setup.py` file
+- exclude build files from version control
+    - `check-manifest` issues a warning if you forget to exclude build files from version control
+- better to use a `.gitignore` file than to use `.git/info/exclude` for excluding build files
+    - this way the list of ignored files is under version control
+        - so the ignore list is part of the project
+        - so it's easier to rebuild the distribution from other machines

 ```bash
 $ check-manifest --create